Director (band): 2008–2009

 Director's single "Be with You" was released in Ireland on 11 May 2007.
 It was scheduled to be added to the track listing of the album We Thrive on Big Cities.
 The single is also due for a UK release, but the date is still to be announced.
 Director's summer 2007 shows included Slane Castle X-Fighters on 26 May and the Main Stage at Oxegen 2007 on Saturday 7 July and several sold-out tours in Ireland, as well as support slots with Snow Patrol and Razorlight.
 They headlined Indie-pendence in August that year.
 They also played on the main stage at the 2007 Trinity Ball.

 Director played a number of headline gigs in Irish venues in December, including Dublin, Dundalk and Mullingar.

 I'll Wait for Sound (2009)

 Director released "Play Pretend" as a taster track from their second album in 2008.
 They performed three songs from that album at the O2, Dublin, in March 2009.
 Director released their second album, titled I'll Wait for Sound, on 8 May 2009.
 The cover art was created by Albert Reyes.
 The album was preceded by the independent release of the single, "Sing It Without a Tune", on 1 May 2009.
 They wrote ten songs at a farmhouse in County Leitrim and completed the recording of the album over seven weeks with US producer Brad Wood in his Los Angeles home.
 Michael Moloney said:

-You can expect a much harder sound than the first album but mixed with some of the softest, most delicate tracks we’ve ever recorded.
-I think we’ve captured more of the live essence of Director on this album.
-We’ve just released a song call ‘Play Pretend’ as a free download.
-It’s quite an intense track and an indication of the kind of rocky sound people can expect.

 The band embarked on an Irish tour in May.
 They performed as Saturday night headliners on the IMRO New Sounds Stage at Oxegen 2009.
 Another Irish tour followed that October.